Particular/docs.particular.net/nservicebus/upgrades/gateway-1to2.md

 ## Extensibility

 `IForwardMessagesToSites`, `IRouteMessagesToEndpoints`, and `IRouteMessagesToSites` have been deprecated and are no longer available as extension points in the gateway.
-To override the default HTTP channel, register custom `IChannelSender` and `IChannelReceiver` factory methods through the new extension point `configure.Gateway().ChannelFactories()` in the `EndpointConfiguration` of an endpoint.
-Dependency injection is not provided for these factory methods. `IChannelSender` and `IChannelReceiver` implementations are also no longer automatically picked up by assembly scanning.
+These have been replaced by [custom channel types](/nservicebus/gateway/#custom-channel-types).

 ## Concurrency config